Skip to contents

 Double.
 Response in the control arm.
 Default=0.

-Double vector with strength of time trend in each arm ordered by the entry time of the arms (e.g., the first entry in the vector corresponds to the time trend in the control arm, second entry to the time trend in the first experimental treatment arm).
-The vector length equals
+Vector containing numerical entries or the string "random", indicating the strength of the time trend in each arm ordered by the entry time of the arms (e.g., the first entry in the vector corresponds to the time trend in the control arm, second entry to the time trend in the first experimental treatment arm).
+The vector length equals num_arms+1, as time trend in the control is also allowed.
+In case of random time trend, its strenght is generated from a normal distribution.

 Double.
 Standard deviation of the responses.